-This course is designed to prepare the student to search, apply, interview and prepare for a professional internship in the wilderness leadership and experiential education field.
-Subjects covered include: defining and setting learning objectives and goals for the internship experience, developing a professional resume, writing cover letters, applying for internships, interviewing skills, professionalism on the job, and other professional job seeking skills.
-Students will develop and finalize reporting procedures and schedules with their academic advisors for the internship experience.
+This course is prepares students the student to search, apply, interview and prepare for a professional internship in the wilderness leadership and experiential education field.
+Subjects covered include: establishing internship goals; developing a professional resume; networking; job search and interview skills; and professionalism.
+In addition to coursework students will be provided practical work experience, professional development, job shadowing, or other approved experiences aligned with the student's professional goals.
+Recommend students take this course before Immersion Semester.
 Prerequisite: WLEE major; sophomore level standing or permission of the instructor.
 Note: Previously WLEE 291.

-WLE 301 Wilderness/Experiential Education Practicum 1-6 Semester Hours
+WLE 301 Wilderness/Experiential Education Practicum

 This course provides students with practical work experience, professional development, or other approved experiences aligned with the student's professional goals.
 Experiences may be either through a program offered by the College or through an existing outdoor or experiential education agency or professional association.
 The student's practicum development program must be approved by the faculty.
 Only 1 hour is required; however, students may take up to 6 practicum hours.
-Prerequisites: WLEE major; junior level standing or permission of the instructor.
+Prerequisites: Completion of Immersion Semester or permission of the instructor.
 Note: Previously WLEE 301.